Somatic Trauma Healing Therapy — Release What Talk Therapy Couldn't Reach

 • emotional pattern integration

-• practical tools to regulate anxiety between sessions
+• practical tools rooted in somatic therapy for anxiety to help you regulate between sessions

 You stay aware.